thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 # Quality Assurance

 This set of documents contain the standards for quality assurance at Think Brownstone.
 There are six primary areas of focus to ensure quality on projects, Accessibility, Browser Compatibility, Codebase Integrity, Performance, Security, and Standards Compliance.
+It is every developer's responsibilty to execute each step outlined below.
+In certain cases, a step will require collaboration between the developer and the dev lead on the project.

 #Accessibility QA